Frequently Asked Questions

 Do employees, students and visitors have to quit using tobacco?

 No. The university is not requiring anyone to quit.
 This policy simply means that no one can smoke or use tobacco products on Stetson University's residential campuses.
 The university is committed to supporting and assisting all community members who seek help through free stop-smoking programs and by making nicotine replacement products available at a nominal cost.

 Yes.
 Hundreds of universities and colleges have adopted similar policies to help protect the health and well-being of their community.
 To find a list of schools that have similar policies, please visit the American Non-Smokers Right Foundation.

 What research led to Stetson University adopting this policy?

 Stetson University began implementing smoking restrictions in 2007 by banning smoking near buildings and air vents.
 The new policy is the result of several years of research, focus groups and a university task force that determined that smoking was inconsistent with the values of the university.
-Stetson University also used research provided by the National Tobacco-Free College Campus Initiative, The American Cancer Society, The American Lung Association, Global Smoke Free Partnership, The Centers for Disease Control and other resources mentioned within this plan.
+Stetson University also used research provided by the National Tobacco-Free College Campus Initiative, The American Cancer Society, The American Lung Association, The Centers for Disease Control and other resources mentioned within this plan.

 Why not use designated smoking areas on campus?